shimondoodkin/node-inflow/README.md

      this.shared.app // also you can give access to other global shared objects this.steps; // array of all function (it is possible to push to it a new next step) this.flow; // inflow.flow shortcut
-     this.paralel; // inflow.paralel shortcut
+     this.parallel; // inflow.parallel shortcut
-     this.args //arguments of previously called next(arg1,arg2) function in sequential flow this.results //arguments of all called next(arg1,arg2) functions in paralel
+     this.args //arguments of previously called next(arg1,arg2) function in sequential flow this.results //arguments of all called next(arg1,arg2) functions in parallel

      //also you can do:
      this(); or this.next(); //those are the same.